Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Numerical results

-We first consider the scenario where there is a substantial amount of observation noise.
-It should be noted that in PhenoPop method variance affects the estimation of additive noise terms.
-However, in the end-points and live cell image methods, there is an underlying stochastic process governing the birth-death dynamics of the cells in addition to an additive noise term.
-As a result, the end-points and live cell image methods can have difficulty with data with high levels of observation noise.
-In particular, these methods may try to adjust the dose-response parameters to accommodate the high levels of noise, whereas PhenoPop can simply adjust the variance level of the additive noise to deal with high levels of observation errors.
+We first consider the case of large observation noise.
+Note that in the PhenoPop method, the only source of variability in the statistical model is the additive Gaussian noise.
+In the end-points and live cell image methods, however, there is an underlying stochastic process governing the population dynamics with an added Gaussian noise term.
+Thus, whereas PhenoPop deals with high levels of noise by adjusting the variance of the Gaussian term, the two new methods may also try to adjust the subpopulation growth and dose response parameters.
+This can complicate estimation with the two new methods compared to PhenoPop from data with high levels of noise.

-Recall that when we generated data for Figures \ref{fig:Illustrative} - \ref{fig:CI width} we used $\theta_{BD(G)}(2)$ selected in the range from Table \ref{table: Generating_table_2_pop_illustrative} and required that $c\in [0,10]$.
-In addition, we assumed that the initial cell count is given by $n=1000$.
-This means the standard deviation is below $1\%$ of the initial cell count.
-This is in fact lower than the levels used in \cite{kohn2022phenotypic}; we use this lower level because there is already noise from the stochastic population dynamics.

-In Figure \ref{fig:ObserationNoise} we show the results of using the three methods in a higher noise setting.
-In particular, we generated data with additive noise set at $c=500$, while the rest of the parameters were chosen uniformly at random according to Table \ref{table: Generating_table_2_pop_illustrative}.
-In Figure \ref{fig:ObserationNoise} we see that all three methods can estimate the initial proportion with good accuracy and provide IQR that contains the true $GR_{s}$ values.
-However, compared with the estimation in Figure \ref{fig:Illustrative}, the estimation precision of the end-points method and live cell image method have degraded.
-In addition, we can observe that the IQR of the three methods have about the same width, which implies the advantage we observed in Section \ref{sec:Illustrative example} disappears under a high observation environment.
+We begin by considering a case study where the noise level is set to $c=500$, and other parameters are chosen uniformly at random according to Table \ref{table: Generating_table_2_pop_illustrative}.
+The results are shown in Figure \ref{fig:ObserationNoise}.
+For each method, the initial proportion $p_s$ is estimated with good accuracy, and the IQR of 100 bootstrap estimates for $GR_{s}$ covers the true value.
+However, compared with the estimation in Figure \ref{fig:Illustrative}, the estimation precision of the end-points method and live cell image method has degraded.
+In addition, observe that the IQRs of the three methods have about the same width, which implies the precision advantage observed in Section \ref{sec:Illustrative example} disappears under a very large observation noise.

-We next study the effects of observation noise on estimator accuracy in a more quantitative fashion.
-The results are shown in Figure \ref{fig:sup_noise_quant}.
-Due to one more dimension, i.e., observation noise, we only plot the average of the absolute log ratio in Figure \ref{fig:sup_noise_quant} rather than the boxplots of all results in Figure \ref{fig:Log_Ratio_Accuracy}.